DAY TWO

 Cobwebs forming on part of the statue

-The sun was starting to rise over Rome, so we took the opportunity to visit an open balcony to take in the view.
+The sun was starting to rise over Rome, so we took the opportunity to visit an open balcony to take in the stunning view.

-There was a giant Egyptian wing, which I did not realize until this day existed at the Vatican.
+There was a pretty giant Egyptian wing, which I did not realize until this day existed at the Vatican.

 We then headed upstairs to the upper floor of the museum to open up a series of iconic corridors, starting with the Gallery of the Candelabra.